-At a Compensation Committee meeting held August 20, 2012, the Committee reviewed the data and calculation for the Company's fiscal 2013 EVA performance target and subsequently approved an EVA performance target of a positive \$926,000 for fiscal 2013.
-Pursuant to the terms of the EVA Bonus Plan, the fiscal 2013 EVA performance target was determined by averaging the prior year performance target (i.e. the performance target for fiscal 2012) and the prior year actual EVA amount (i.e. actual EVA for fiscal 2012) and then adding an expected improvement amount set by our Board of Directors.
-For fiscal 2013, our Board of Directors set the expected improvement amount at \$1,250,000.
+At a Compensation Committee meeting held August 21, 2013, the Committee reviewed the data and calculation for the Company's fiscal 2014 EVA performance target and subsequently approved an EVA performance target of \$2.0 million for fiscal 2014.
+Pursuant to the terms of the EVA Bonus Plan, the fiscal 2014 EVA performance target was determined by averaging the prior year performance target (i.e. the performance target for fiscal 2013) and the prior year actual EVA amount (i.e. actual EVA for fiscal 2013) and then adding an expected improvement amount set by our Compensation Committee.
+For fiscal 2014, our Compensation Committee set the expected improvement amount at \$250,000.

 Discretionary Bonuses.
 While we have principally relied on our formula-based cash incentive plans, our named executive officers are eligible to receive discretionary cash bonuses awarded by our Compensation Committee.
 These discretionary bonuses allow us to recognize extraordinary performance by our named executive officers and to have the flexibility to maintain competitive compensation when needed.
 When determining whether to grant a discretionary bonus to a named executive officer, the Compensation Committee reviews performance for the prior fiscal year and considers specific performance metrics for STRATTEC for the fiscal year, such as stock performance or financial performance in key areas outside of the performance measures used for formula cash incentives, and other specific achievements during the fiscal year such as completed acquisitions or other significant strategic transactions or initiatives.
-No discretionary bonuses were awarded to our named executive officers for fiscal 2012.
+No discretionary bonuses were awarded to our named executive officers for fiscal 2013.